 Note: I like to dry my DIY bath bombs on egg crate foam to help keep their rounded shape and to allow air to circulate freely around the bath bomb to help it thoroughly dry.
 This photo shows halfway unmolded bath bombs, but I also use the egg crate for drying once they have been completely unmolded!

-Once you’ve mastered making a single-colored batch of bath bombs, make several batches and experiment with different color and fragrance combinations!
+Once you’ve mastered making a single-colored batch of bath bombs, make several batches and experiment with different colors and fragrance combinations!
 The possibilities are truly endless!

 The BEST Bath Bombs